SAP-archive/teched2021-DAT163/exercises/ex0/README.md

 You can harness the usage of Jupyter notebooks in data-driven applications by benefitting from the seamless integration of the JupyterLab environment and the pipeline modeler application.

+### Data Cataloging

+SAP Data Intelligence enables a unified data catalog to easily discover, organize, and curate your data.

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)